 Following submission of the project report, the EPAO will inform and confirm with the candidate the date for the formal presentation with questioning.
-Independent assessors will be given a maximum of 3 working weeks to review the report and presentation.
+Assessors will be given a maximum of 3 working weeks to review the report and presentation.
 The formal presentation with questioning will be carried out within 6 working weeks from when the technical report is submitted to the EPAO.

-Method 1 component 2: Presentation and questioning
+Component 2: Presentation and questioning